tsredanovic/cfw-formulator/README.md

 - `REQUEST_PATH`
   - Default value: `/`
   - Must contain an initial `/`
-  - Used to set the property of the URL containing an initial '/' followed by the path of the URL not including the query string or fragment (or the empty string if there is no path), full URL will look like this: https://{worker_domain}{request_path}
+  - Used to set the property of the URL containing an initial `/` followed by the path of the URL not including the query string or fragment (or the empty string if there is no path), full URL will look like this: https://{worker_domain}{request_path}
+  - Example for full URL when `REQUEST_PATH` is set to default `/`: https://myworker.mysubdomain.workers.dev/
   - Example value: `/submit/`
   - Example for full URL when `REQUEST_PATH` is set to `/submit/`: https://myworker.mysubdomain.workers.dev/submit/